Ada-Developers-Academy/independent-ai-topics/working-with-openai/intro-to-openai.md

-# Setting Up the OpenAI API
+# Introduction to the OpenAI API

 ## Goals